-With over 1.6 billion daily active users and about 80 million business pages, Facebook remains the social media king.
+With over 1.6 billion daily active users and about 80 million business pages, Facebook remains the king according to social media statistics.
 But what’s more worth noting is that 26% of users who clicked on ads made a purchase, making paid Facebook ads an important part of businesses.

 To be clear, we’re not referring to free/organic posts, as organic traffic is almost non-existent on Facebook nowadays.
 Also, we’re talking about setting up ads from scratch through Business Manager — not just merely boosting them (which offers benefits, too).